Turn off the whole world with one button: what happens if the GPS stops working

 The military is particularly concerned about this, says Professor Charlie Curry, a researcher at the Royal Institute of Navigation and founder of the British company Chronos Technology, which, among other things, deals with synchronization problems in satellite navigation systems.

 The military has a lot to worry about.
-Originally developed by the Pentagon, satellite navigation is now used in everything from warships to reconnaissance drones, from smart bombs to marines.
+Satellite navigation was originally developed by the Pentagon and is now used in everything from warships to reconnaissance drones, from smart bombs to infantry.
 And this system is in danger.

 GPS jammers are easy to buy online.
 Criminals can use them to disable tracking systems for stolen vehicles without caring about who else might be harmed.